 4. Teach Your Dog to Return When Called

-If you plan to allow your dog off a leash when travelling, it is essential that they have been trained to return to you when called.
-This is particularly true if they are in a foreign place, with more distractions than at home and no way for them to make their own way “home” if they run off.
+If you plan to allow your dog off a leash when travelling, it is essential they have been trained to return to you when called.
+This is particularly true if you are in a foreign place, with more distractions than at home and they have no idea of where “home” is if they run off.

 Practice recall with your dog, firstly in a quiet, familiar place, perhaps in your own backyard or inside your home.
 Reward them when they come when called, usually with a treat, or perhaps with cuddles and attention.
 Gradual step up the difficulty level, by practising recall in more distracting environments.
 However, always set up your dog for success, and don’t challenge too much during training.